Seeing the Picture and Composition Photography Course - £135 - TBA

 Click below for more details

-This is a Level 2 Course so you must have attended one of our Beginners Courses first.
-You need to know how to operate your camera before you can concentrate on your composition.
+This is a Level 2 Course so we ask that you attend one of our Beginners Courses first.
+You need to know how to operate your camera confidentiality so you can concentrate on your composition rather than worry about settings.

-One of the questions I’ve been asked all my career is “How do I see a picture?”.
+One of the questions I’ve been asked all my professional photography career is “How do I see a picture?”.

 The simple answer is “I don’t know.
 I just see the final image in my mind’s eye complete with any edits.”